The Comfy — Viral Product + AI Amplification

 Actionable takeaway

 Build a “creative lab” operating cadence: ship 10 variations weekly, kill losers fast, and scale only winners.
-Use Marketing Channel ROI Comparator and ROAS Calculator to keep scaling margin-aware.
+Use the Ecommerce Simulator and Digital Marketing Budget Calculator to keep scaling margin-aware.

 More articles: awareness and acquisition.